-In today’s video reflection, Father Ian VanHeusen presents a spiritual exercise based on Sunday’s Gospel reading.
+In today’s video reflection, Father Ian VanHeusen presents a spiritual exercise based on Luke 24:13-35.
+We hope you enjoy and use this Catholic Bible study.

 That very day, the first day of the week, two of Jesus’ disciples were going to a village seven miles from Jerusalem called Emmaus, and they were conversing about all the things that had occurred.
 And it happened that while they were conversing and debating, Jesus himself drew near and walked with them, but their eyes were prevented from recognizing him.